By David Tomas, on 06 February 2020

 7. Use Smart Forms

-It is nessecary to acquire information about your prospects so that you can categorize them properly.
+It is necessary to acquire information about your prospects so that you can categorize them properly.
 However, getting enough information from your leads can be a bit tricky sometimes.

 This is where smart forms come in.
 Smart forms are able to recognize the user when they are entering in their information and populate different questions.
 This means that the more users engage with your website and content, the more information you can progressively collect on them.
 Smart forms end up being both beneficial for the company and the user, as it allows you to learn more while they aren’t stuck answering the same questions over and over again.